lokeshjain2008/lokeshjain2008.github.io/README.md

 #A web developer's diary
 ---
+## Installation and commands
+This is [Jekyll](https://jekyllrb.com/) website for the static websites.
+- Developement
+- Test the website `bundle exec jekyll serve`.
+- To create a new post i have coustom task.
+  `rake create post[<name>]`

 I have tried to share and collect all the information related to
 - Web technologies
   - CSS